FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure and Origins of the Magnetic Fields

 Fig.~\ref{fig:bfields.faceon.edgeon} plots the projected structure of the field lines in the disk plane (taking a slice through the midplane, so in cylindrical $R$-$\phi$ coordinates considering a wedge of some width in $|z|/R$) and edge-on (in cylindrical $R$-$z$ coordinates considering a wedge of some width in $\phi$), in one example time snapshot within the ordered disk ($R \lesssim 0.1\,$pc).
 Fig.~\ref{fig:bfields.faceon.zoom} considers the face-on field structure at three different scales $R\lesssim\,(0.01,\,0.1,\,1)$\,pc.
 Fig.~\ref{fig:bfields.edgeon.smallscale} shows the edge-on field-line structure on the smaller scales $\lesssim 0.01\,$pc at two different times, to illustrate how they can change, and Fig.~\ref{fig:bfields.edgeon.oplotrho} shows the field lines overplotted on an edge-on density map to see how illustrate the relation to the density substructure within the disk.

 In the face-on projections, we see the fields are fairly well ordered, with a clear transition from more radial field lines pointing along the direction of gas infall onto the nuclear disk, circularizing where the disk forms, to become toroidal, with increasing order in the toroidal field at smaller radii (by eye, it becomes closer to purely azimuthal).
 We also see clear repeating sign flips in the toroidal field joined by field reversals (occasionally breaking off into large-scale loop-type structures), with some intermediate turbulent zones.
 However, the inflow continues to be traced even as the toroidal field strengthens as we see a spiral-type structure (i.e.\ non-negligible coherent radial field components pointing inwards).
-We can also plainly visually see an anti-correlation in the signs of $B_{\phi}$ and $B_{R}$, as expected if the toroidal field is sourced by radial flux.
+We also plainly visually see an anti-correlation in the signs of $B_{\phi}$ and $B_{R}$, as expected if the toroidal field is sourced by radial flux.

 In the edge-on projections we see less large-scale coherence.
-In the midplane there is a (much weaker) coherent radial/vertical field component in the $R$-$z$ projection, and there is some vaguely ``jet like'' vertical bipolar field in $R$-$z$.
+In the midplane there is a (much weaker) coherent radial/vertical field component in the $R$-$z$ projection, and there is some vaguely ``jet like'' vertical bipolar field in $R$-$z$ (the vertical/conical fields at small $R$ with coherent $B_{\phi}$ and $B_{R}$ but oppositely-signed $B_{z}$ above/below the disk).
 Interestingly, looking at the sign of the toroidal field in the edge-on projection, we see that there can be sign flips of $B_{\rm tor}$ at different vertical heights, as well as at different radial intervals; but, these are generally at $|z| \gtrsim H$ -- i.e.\ outside the body of the disk (with coherence lengths $\gtrsim H$).
 It is worth noting that there is no sign flip of $B_{\phi}$ across the midplane, as is often seen if $B_{\phi}$ were sourced by a much stronger mean poloidal field (although there can be exceptions to this).
 We see clear evidence for some mode structure in $B_{R}$ and $B_{z}$ interior to the disk, with wavelength $\sim H$.